FAQs - Cinema Arts

 The department does provide a production budget to students who take CINE 350: Production 3, CINE 451/452: Production 4 (Thesis), and DIGI 451/452: Animation (Thesis).

 Other than great locations to use for productions, whether it is an inner-city story or a quick escape to the rural surroundings, Pittsburgh has become a magnet for feature film and television production.
 The city has the largest sound stage on the East Coast and hosts many productions that students can work on in multiple production and post-production positions.

-From the beginning of freshman year, each cinema, animation and screenwriting student is assigned a career counselor in the Career Development Center to work with throughout his or her years at Point Park.
+From the beginning of freshman year, each cinema, animation and screenwriting student is assigned a career counselor in the Professional Career-Readiness Center to work with throughout his or her years at Point Park.
 In conjunction with the Career Development Center the cinema department helps students obtain internships and employment with production companies and productions in Pittsburgh, as well as in Los Angeles and New York.
 We also hold a number of public screenings of student work.

 Yes.
 Student work has been screened at national and international film festivals.

 All intellectual property is retained by the student, as is any income made from distribution of that work.
 In exchange for total ownership, students grant Point Park University the right to use their work to promote the cinema arts department.

 Deciding between a B.F.A. or a B.A. depends on your academic needs and artistic goals.

 Our B.F.A.s offer pre-professional, intensive hands-on education in a four-year program.
 Each program includes a yearlong, intensive thesis project in the student's chosen area of study.
 B.F.A. students are required to complete 126 credits.
 All of our B.F.A. programs in the cinema arts department are sequential and demanding, and therefore we require all students — including transfer students — to complete all four years of our program.